Generalizable Humanoid Manipulation with 3D Diffusion Policies: Generalizable Humanoid Manipulation with 3D Diffusion Policies

 We train iDP3 on our collected human demonstrations.
 Notably, we do not rely on camera calibration or manual point cloud segmentation as mentioned before.
 Therefore, our iDP3 policy can be seamlessly transferred to new scenes without requiring additional efforts such as calibration/segmentation.
+Besides, iDP3 performs real-time inference (15hz) with only onboard robot computing, making the deployment to the open world accessible.